asdfdotdev/Helios-Calendar/README.md

 ## About this repo

 This archived repository contains branches for every release of Helios Calendar.
-All old release contain bugs, some include known security issues that were fixed in subsequent releases.
+All old releases contain bugs, some include known security issues that were fixed in subsequent releases.

 ## Documentation